rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 means `r` can reference `x`: Rust knows that the reference in `r` will always be valid while `x` is valid.

-Now that we've shown where the lifetimes of references are in a concrete example and discussed how Rust analyzes lifetimes to ensure references will always be valid, let's talk about generic lifetimes of parameters and return values in the context of functions.
+Now that we’ve shown where the lifetimes of references are in a concrete example and discussed how Rust analyzes lifetimes to ensure references will always be valid, let’s talk about generic lifetimes of parameters and return values in the context of functions.

 ### Generic Lifetimes in Functions

-Let's write a function that will return the longest of two string slices.
+Let’s write a function that will return the longest of two string slices.
 We want to be able to call this function by passing it two string slices, and we want to get back a string slice.
-The code in Listing 10-19 should print `The longest string is abcd` once we've implemented the `longest` function:
+The code in Listing 10-19 should print `The longest string is abcd` once we’ve implemented the `longest` function:

 <span class="filename">Filename: src/main.rs</span>